pollen-robotics/reachy-2021-docs/content/advanced/software/ros2-level/index.md

 ---
 title: "Working with ROS2 Foxy"
-description: "Using ROS2 Foxy for low-level control."
+description: "Working at the ROS level of the robot.
+What are the different nodes available."
-lead: ""
+lead: "Working at the ROS level for low-level control."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false